d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 In sharp contrast to ELMo that freezes parameters of the pretrained model, GPT fine-tunes *all* the parameters in the pretrained Transformer decoder during supervised learning of the downstream task.
-GPT was evaluated on 12 tasks of natural language inference, question answering, sentence similarity, and classification, and improved the state of the art in 9 of them with minimal changes to the model architecture.
+GPT was evaluated on twelve tasks of natural language inference, question answering, sentence similarity, and classification, and improved the state of the art in nine of them with minimal changes to the model architecture.

 However, due to the autoregressive nature of language models,